 When it comes to fire safety in your home, fire extinguishers are valuable, but smoke detectors are essential.

-1. There are different types of smoke detectors
+1. There are different types of smoke alarms

-There are two main types of smoke detectors: - those that use photoelectric detection - those that use ionization detection
+There are two main types of smoke alarms: - Photoelectric smoke alarms: those that use photoelectric detection - Ionization smoke alarms: those that use an ionization for detection

-Ionization detectors are more common because they are generally mass produced and typically inexpensive, but photoelectric detectors are fairly affordable as well.
+Ionization detectors are more common because they are generally mass produced and typically, it is an inexpensive unit, but the photoelectric detectors are fairly affordable as well.

 Ionization detectors are best at detecting flaming fires, while photoelectric alarms are usually more sensitive to smoldering fires.
-The best idea is to either have a combination of the two types of alarms or find one alarm that utilizes both types of detection.
+The best idea is to either have a combination of the two types of alarms or find one smoke detection device that utilizes both types of detection.

 2. You should test your smoke alarm often

-Test your smoke alarm at least once a month to ensure it is functioning properly.
+Smoke alarms should be tested at least once a month to ensure it is functioning properly.
 Most alarms have a test button.
-Simply hold the button for a few seconds and see if the alarm sounds.
+Simply hold the button for a few seconds and see if the unit's alarm sounds.
 If you don’t hear it, or it is faint, it’s time to replace your batteries.
-Keep your family safe by remembering to check your alarm regularly.
+Keep your family safe by remembering to check these life-saving devices regularly.

 3. You should change your batteries at least once a year